 Adam L. Goodman

 Adam Goodman is a Partner in the Litigation Department of Wachtell, Lipton, Rosen & Katz.
-His practice focuses on federal securities class actions, derivative suits and merger litigation, antitrust enforcement challenges by government agencies, and federal and state appeals.
+His practice focuses on merger litigation, antitrust enforcement challenges, federal securities class actions, and appeals.

-Mr. Goodman is also an active member of the New York City Bar Association, where he serves on both the Antitrust & Trade Regulation Committee and the Securities Litigation Committee.
+Mr. Goodman serves on the Constitutional Law & Federal Courts Litigation Advisory Committee of the U.S. Chamber of Commerce, advising the Chamber on its amicus strategy in cases of significance to the business community.
+He is also an active member of the New York City Bar Association, where he serves on both the Federal Courts Committee and the Securities Litigation Committee.

 Select Publications